mrismanaziz/Reforestation/README.md

-## What do you call a nervous javelin thrower?
-Shakespeare.
+## How do you organize a space party?
+You planet.